Skip to main content

 What This Means for Families

-This protection matters most when the deceased had pending or potential lawsuits, unpaid debts owed to them, or contract disputes.
+This protection matters most when the deceased had pending or potential legal action.
+That could include wrongful death claims, medical malpractice cases, unpaid debts owed to them, or contract disputes.
 Without this pause, a valuable claim could expire before anyone had legal authority to act on it.

 The twelve-month outer limit also creates urgency.
 If no personal representative is appointed within a year, the statute of limitations resumes.
-Families who delay appointing a representative risk losing the ability to pursue claims the deceased held at the time of death.
+Surviving family members who delay appointing a representative risk losing the ability to pursue claims the deceased held at the time of death.
+Years from the date of death, the window may be closed entirely.

-For estates with active or potential legal claims, prompt appointment of a personal representative helps preserve those rights and gives the representative time to evaluate which claims are worth pursuing.
+For estates with active or potential legal claims, prompt appointment of a personal representative helps preserve those rights.
+It gives the representative time to evaluate which claims are worth pursuing.
+Many families consult with an experienced attorney to determine whether the estate has viable claims.
+This is especially important for wrongful death claims and cases involving government entities, which may have shorter filing deadlines under Arizona's wrongful death law.

 Upon the death of a person in whose favor there is a cause of action which has not been barred as of the date of his death, the limitation of the action ceases to run until a personal representative is appointed or until twelve months after the death, whichever first occurs, but shall not bar such action sooner than four months after death even if a personal representative is appointed earlier.